 Get the best view of HMS Queen Elizabeth.

-Find the perfect view of HMS Queen Elizabeth from three different vantage points when you visit us.
+Find the perfect view of HMS Queen Elizabeth from three different vantage points across the historic dockyard

-Visit 11 amazing attractions as well as view HMS Queen Elizabeth when you buy your All Attraction ticket online.
+Visit 11 amazing attractions as well as view HMS Queen Elizabeth when she returns from ship trials in mid-December with an Annual All Attraction Ticket online.
 Save 20% on a year’s worth of fun as you explore our spectacular ships and marvellous museums.

 HMS Queen Elizabeth FAQs

 Portsmouth Historic Dockyard will be open to the public from 11 am on Thursday 7 December.
 The commissioning times will vary on the day.
 Visitors can view the commissioning from Action Stations in the auditorium.
 (Please note: The capacity is limited and is on a first come first served basis only.

 As the ceremony is happening on Portsmouth Naval Base, we can not confirm sight lines during the ceremony.
 Portsmouth Historic Dockyard offers three fantastic vantage points to view HMS Queen Elizabeth from.
 This includes the poop deck of HMS Victory, the viewing platform of The National Museum of the Royal Navy and on a harbour tour.